NLP-Project-Team-UTMN/nlp-project-new-analysis/README.md

       indicated.
 </p>
 <p>
-      <a href="/addition_of_the_table.py">addition_of_the_table.py</a> - Code to supplement the table with such data as: the text of the news, the stock price at the time of the news release, the time in 3 hours, the stock price 3 hours after the news release, as well as calculating the difference in this interval and classifying the news into good and bad (depending on the price change)
+      <a href="/addition_of_the_table.py">addition_of_the_table.py</a> - code to supplement the table with such data as: the text of the news, the stock price at the time of the news release, the time in 3 hours, the stock price 3 hours after the news release, as well as calculating the difference in this interval and classifying the news into good and bad (depending on the price change)
 </p>